 Please note that the video cannot include voiceover without an accompanying visual.

-Results: Leaf Transmission and Chloroplast Movement in Arabidopsis thaliana Leaf
+Results: Leaf Transmission and Chloroplast Movement in Arabidopsis thaliana Leaves

-The percentage transmission data were plotted against time [1], which showed that the transmission in Arabidopsis thaliana decreased at low light intensities [2].
-At the same time, an avoidance response was induced when light intensities further increased [3].
+The percentage transmission data were plotted against time [1], which showed that the transmission in Arabidopsis thaliana decreased at low light intensities [2], while an avoidance response was induced when light intensities further increased [3].

 LAB MEDIA: Figure 2